aws-samples/arduino-aws-greengrass-iot/README.md

-1. Open a browser in the code.amazon.com repository under
+1. Open a browser in the GitHub repository under
     <https://github.com/aws-samples/arduino-aws-greengrass-iot>

-2.  download the library in zip format as indicated in the image:
+2. Download the library in zip format as indicated in the image:

 <p align="center">